zhopkinsdev/TwitterClient/README.md

 A simple *Twitter client* that initially shows general public tweets.
 It allows the user to specify a Twitter handle to view tweets from.
 After requesting tweets from a specific user, you can filter/search tweets by text.

 ### Note
-Twitter client uses Heroku's free dyno.
+A Twitter client uses Heroku's free dyno.
 Please, wait several seconds until it becomes active.

 ### Technology